wely/DevCamp/HOL/dotnet/azuread-office365/README.md

     ```

-1. Open the `_Layout.cshtml` page and paste the following to replace the exiting navigation:
+1. Open the `_Layout.cshtml` page and paste the following to replace the existing navigation links with the new `_LoginPartial.cshtml`:

     ```html
          <div class="navbar-collapse collapse">